I was wading in the surf on Matagorda beach one warm, sunny day exchanging dialogue with Clara.

 Clara shook her head slowly and replied, “No but you do.
 You met her on a trip to Biloxi once.”
-I was speechless.

 “Hey, I’m Maggie,” the lady smiled as she looked past me and held out her hand, “you must be Clara.”

 I suppose it’s true that opposites attract.
 I watched Maggie come alive and in doing so she saved Clara.